 Why Partner with SteqTech

-ST Equipment & Technology supplies complete dry‑electric systems specalized for fine and ultra-fine particles. along with laboratory testing, pilot‑scale trials, and on‑site startup support.
-We help clients validate separation performance, optimize their separation circuit, and integrate real‑time controls that lock in performance shift after shift.
+ST Equipment & Technology supplies complete dry-electric systems specialized for fine and ultra-fine particles, along with laboratory testing, pilot-scale trials, and on-site startup support.
+We help clients validate separation performance, optimize their separation circuit, and integrate real-time controls that lock in performance shift after shift.
 Whether you’re reworking tailings, removing fiber from plant protein streams, or recovering valuable metals from waste streams, SteqTech’s engineers apply decades of electrostatic separation expertise to deliver measurable, bankable results.